Urodynamic Testing in Athens, GA

 Another component of the cystometry, the purpose of a leak point pressure measurement is to determine at what capacity the bladder begins to leak urine.

 As its name suggests, a uroflowmetry is used to track the flow of a person’s urine.
 The two primary components of this test are the total volume and speed at which the individual is able to urinate, which will often alert your urologists to an issue of weakened muscles or blocked urine flow.

 Electromyography or Electromyogram (EMG)

-If DOCTOR suspects that you have symptoms caused by a dysfunction of the nerves or muscles of the urinary system they may ask you to complete an electromyography or electromyogram.
+If Dr. Allen suspects that you have symptoms caused by a dysfunction of the nerves or muscles of the urinary system they may ask you to complete an electromyography or electromyogram.
 This test uses sensors to measure the sphincter and bladder activity and how well they respond to the person’s bodily commands.

 Results and Follow-Up Treatments

 Most urodynamic tests will be concluded after approximately 30 minutes depending upon the particular test being performed, and your physician will often consult with you afterward to discuss the outcome of your assessment(s).
 More complex tests such as an electromyography will typically take a couple of days before results will be available.